BM in Performance - Instrumental Emphasis

 Note: All music majors must pass a piano proficiency examination.

 Students in the BM in performance - instrumental emphasis program are required to complete an applied learning or research experience to graduate from the program.
-The requirement can be met by completing a recital (MUSP 400) in their senior year.
+The requirement can be met by completing a recital (MUSP 300 and MUSP 400) in their junior and senior year.